celo-org/docs/docs/cel2/l2-operator-guide.md

 # Binary available at ./bin/eigenda-proxy
 ```

-1. First, you will need to download two files required for KZG verification.
+2. You will need to download two files required for KZG verification.
 At the time of writing, these files are approximately 8GB in size, so please ensure you have enough space in the download directory.
 For example:

 ```bash
 EIGENDA_KZG_PROXY_DIR=/tmp/alfajores/eigenda-proxy/kzg